yashshah1603/Mobile_Comp_Group52/Bhargav_Reddy_readme.txt

 We’re supporting this feature in 2 ways:
 If a user has a smartwatch, we get health data from the watch and process it.
 Based on the user characteristics(age,weight,height) we recommend dietary and workout plans.
 If the user doesn’t have a smartwatch we provide an app for the user.
 Where the user can measure heart rate, respiratory rate, record water consumption, record steps and workout.

+Note:
+Front end Design will be done by other team member, so no styling, structure, organization is added to the code.(Neil) For testing the  alert in case of high heart rate and respiratory code in the emulator I re-used the logic used in project 1.
+Integration of watch logic will be done other teammate(Yash) Integration of dietary recommendation using fuzzy logic and heart attack prediction will be other team mates(Yash and Vishal) Integration of calling emergency service based on the country they are in will by other teammate(Aastha).